8 Louisiana Nicknames and the Reasons for Them

 The Mardi Gras State

-In addition, Louisiana is the only state in the United States to recognize the event as a legal holiday.
-While NOLA has the most renowned carnival, you can find Mardi Gras celebrations across Louisiana, including in cities like Shreveport and Baton Rouge.
-When visiting New Orleans, you can learn more about this much-loved festival by visiting the Mardi Gras Museum of Costumes & Culture and Mardi Gras World.
+Louisiana is also the only state in the United States to recognize Mardi Gras as a legal holiday.
+While New Orleans hosts the most famous celebrations, you can find Mardi Gras festivities throughout the state, including in cities like Shreveport and Baton Rouge.
+Visitors can learn more about this beloved festival by exploring the Mardi Gras Museum of Costumes and Culture or Mardi Gras World in New Orleans.

 The Cajun State